Green Moong Dal - easy and simple

 Ingredients - Cooking time 1 hour, Serves 8

 2 cups whole Green Moong dal soaked overnight or atleast for 8 hours.
-If you forget to soak the dal overnight, I still recommend soaking it for atleast an hour
+If you forget to soak the dal overnight, I still recommend soaking it for atleast an hour in hot water

-3 large rice tomatoes finely chopped
+3 large ripe tomatoes finely chopped or 2 cups tomato puree

-2 tsp ginger paste
+2 tsp ginger garlic paste

 ½ cup yogurt at room temperature (for a vegan version, you can skip the yogurt or you can use coconut yogurt)